dingningy/Queer-Media-Consumption-Psychological-Wellbeing-dingningy/research-assessment.md

     2. Uses at least 1 `tidyr` function in a data transformation pipeline
     3. Combines `dplyr` and `tidyr` functions in a data transformation pipeline

-        -   [ ] Objective attempt
+        -   [✔] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: See `Data Cleaning.R` lines, I used select, slice, tally, arrange, distinct, etc. for dplyr; see `Data Transformation.R` lines 134-148 for tidyr.

 11. Use `stringr` functions to work with string variables

     1. Uses ate least 2 unique `stringr` functions
     2. Uses `stringr` functions in a data transformation pipeline

-        -   [ ] Objective attempt
+        -   [✔] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: See `Data Cleaning.R` lines 74-77 for changing case; `Data Transformation.R` lines 125-132 for replace.

 12. Use `forcats` functions to work with factor variables

     1. Uses ate least 2 unique `forcats` functions or one function in 2 unique contexts (with different purposes)
     2. Uses `forcats` functions in a data transformation pipeline

-        -   [ ] Objective attempt
+        -   [✔] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: See `Data Transformation.R` lines 10-35 as.factor; `Data Analysis.R` lines 204-217 for recode.

 ### Data visualization with ggplot2